tylerlwsmith/go-bakersfieldtechnology/README.md

 # Bakersfield Technology Go Rewrite

 I originally built the 2-page [bakersfieldtechnology.com](https://bakersfieldtechnology.com) website in 2021 using Next.js.
-Years later when I wanted to learn [Templ](https://templ.guide/) and [the Echo framework](https://echo.labstack.com/), rebuilding the website in Go seemed like a great learning opportunity.
+Years later when I wanted to learn [Templ](https://templ.guide/) and the [Echo framework](https://echo.labstack.com/), rebuilding the website in Go seemed like a great learning opportunity.

 On the frontend, the site uses Tailwind & Scss for styles, TypeScript for interactivity, and Vite for bundling.
 When running a production build, the assets are compiled into the binary using `//go:embed` tags.
 The work I did building the Vite integration on this app also spun out into its own [blog post](https://dev.to/tylerlwsmith/build-a-vite-5-backend-integration-with-flask-jch).

+You can view the repo for the original Next.js-powered site [here](https://github.com/tylerlwsmith/bakersfieldtechnology.com).

 ## Developing